hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-001 Analyze Changes Process/CM01-001-02 Scope Changes.md

 #### Review Parts Lists and Where Used References in PLM
 If a change impacts a part or assembly's interface or integration with existing designs, those impacts must be identified and documented as part of the change request process.
 #### Review Product Baseline and Configuration Documentation
-Review all supporting documentation in the affected baselines, including interface control documents, wiring diagrams, functional diagrams, and safety/reliability analyses, to determine which artifacts within the baseline are potentially impacted by the change.
+Review all supporting documentation in the affected baselines (system, assembly, revision, version), including interface control documents, wiring diagrams, functional diagrams, and safety/reliability analyses, to determine which artifacts within the baseline are potentially impacted.
 #### For Class I, Describe Required Testing
-FFF-impact updates usually require some level of testing to prove that the new part(s) meet existing requirements.
+FFF-impact changes, especially at the assembly level, may involve testing to fully verify the change.
 #### For Class II HW/SW, Describe Approach to Verify Interchangeability

 The approach may include simulation/modeling or analysis by extension to similar products.
 The Owner should describe the plan in the ECR.